swissmanu/mse-thesis/content/content.md

 Debugging is an important part of a software engineers daily job.
 Various techniques, some better suited for the task than others, help engineers to explore the functionality of an unknown program.
 Rather traditional debugging is done by the interpretation of memory dumps or the analysis of log entries.
 Modern debugging solutions hook into a program at runtime and allow more involved inspection and control.

 Imperative programming languages like Java, C#, or Python dominated the mainstream software engineering industry over the last decades [@CITE].
-Because of the prevalence of imperative programming languages, integrated development environments (IDE) like Eclipse, Idea, or Visual Studio provide specialized debugging utilities specifically tailored to imperative programming languages.
+Because of the prevalence of imperative programming languages, integrated development environments (IDE) like Eclipse, Microsoft Visual Studio, or the JetBrains IDE platform provide specialized debugging utilities specifically tailored to imperative programming languages.
 This results in an excellent, fully integrated developer experience, where tool supported debugging is only one or two clicks away.

 This experience degrades rapidly when software engineers start using programming languages and tools based on different programming paradigms.
 Because traditional debugging utilities apparently cannot provide answers to what engineers are interested in, engineers tend to use simpler debugging techniques instead.